How Meeting Briefing Generator Delivers Pre-Call Intel

 How much does each briefing cost to generate?+

 $0.35 per full briefing including web search costs.
-This covers Perplexity web research, Claude reasoning and writing, and API calls.
+This covers Anthropic web_search research, Claude reasoning and writing, and API calls.
 Compare that to 15-30 minutes of manual prep per meeting.
+The ITP test results in the bundle show measured performance across edge cases, not just happy-path data.

 Do I own the workflow?+